 The hydrophobic cations TPP+ and TPMP+ are not only translocated into the mitochondria, but also "bind unspecifically" to membrane materials.
-Various methods to determine appropriate correction factors are described internal binding of TPP+.

-in the literature (Rottenberg 1984, Aiuchi et al 1989, Brand 1995, Kamo et a 1979, Labajova et al 2006).
+Various methods to determine appropriate correction factors are described in the literature (Rottenberg 1984, Aiuchi et al 1989, Brand 1995, Kamo et a 1979, Labajova et al 2006).